panxchen/panxchen.github.io/_pages/about.md

 **Email:** [*pan.chen@colorado.edu*](mailto:pach8330@colorado.edu)

 ## Education
-* Ph.D. in Economics, University of Colorado Boulder, July 2021 - May 2026 (expected)
+* Ph.D. in Economics, University of Colorado, Boulder, July 2021 - May 2026 (expected)
-* M.A. in Economics, University of Colorado Boulder, July 2021 - May 2023
+* M.A. in Economics, University of Colorado, Boulder, July 2021 - May 2023
 * M.A. in Economics, Huazhong University of Sci. & Tech., Sep 2015 - June 2018
 * B.A. in Economics, Huazhong Agricultural University, Sep 2011 - June 2015